-needed, unaccompanied children in the judicial proceedings of the asylum procedure.
+The Commissioner carries out trainings with selected lawyers on the representation of children in asylum cases from time to time and has a list of lawyers who have received relevant training to represent, where needed, unaccompanied children in the judicial proceedings of the asylum procedure.
 When an UASC receives a negative decision on their asylum claim, the Guardian informs the Commissioner for Children's Rights and requests the appointment of a lawyer that would represent the child before the IPAC.
 The appointed lawyer, along with an officer from the Commissioner for Children's Rights office, have a joint meeting with the child to inform them of the appointment and the procedure to be followed.
 The representation continues until the case is concluded before the court, regardless of whether the child has reached the age of maturity while the procedure is ongoing.
-It should be noted, however, that legal representation is not afforded to an unaccompanied child who receives a negative decision after they have reached the age of majority.

 The legal and policy framework for unaccompanied children has been repeatedly criticised by the national Ombudsman since 2014, pointing out gaps in both policy and practice.
 In 2018, the Commissioner for the Rights of the Child issued a series of three reports related to unaccompanied children, raising serious concerns on many issues such as the lack of representation for unaccompanied children with regard to their access to reception conditions and that legal representation before the Court is limited to asylum cases and not reception conditions.
-Furthermore, it raised concerns that the law provides that unaccompanied children and their representatives are provided with free legal and procedural information but does not specify or forsee who provides such information.
+Furthermore, it raised concerns that the law provides that unaccompanied children and their representatives are provided with free legal and procedural information but does not specify or foresee who provides such information.
 The reports also conclude that the legal representation provided by the SWS is problematic and that the dual role of the SWS that acts as a Guardian and representative is also considered problematic.
-Since the Reports and throughout 2022 and 2023 no improvements have been noted and the issues raised by the Commissioner remain issues of concern.
+Since the Reports and throughout 2022, 2023 and 2024 no improvements have been noted and the issues raised by the Commissioner remain issues of concern.